Masicko/DistributionOfRelaxationTimes.jl/README.md

 ## Acknowledgement

-Authors acknowledge financial support from the  Technology Agency of the Czech Republic under project no. TK04030143.
+This work was supported by the German Research Foundation, DFG project no. FU 316/14-1, and by the Czech Science Foundation, GAČR project no. 19-14244J.